 We opted for the 11am ferry and since check-in was only at 3pm, we had time to hit the nearby mall for lunch and to do a grocery run.
 The resort arranged for the car ride to and fro, which cost us about S$20 in total.

 We opted for a Hillside villa, which is the cheapest.
 I decided that there was no point splurging on the Seafront villa since the kids wouldn’t care for the view.
 And it was a good move!
+We learned that from our first trip with our eldest child, we had decided to treat ourselves and upgrade our accommodation Broome package.
+Although the size was great our son could not care less about the room itself.
 The view from our Hillside villa was just as lovely and the sunsets were truly beautiful.
 Other than the view, the villas were all the same in terms of the interior.

 Each of the villas comes with two bedrooms, lap pool, kitchenette and a rooftop sky terrace.
 We didn’t use the second bedroom at all since the boys were sleeping with us.
 We hardly went up to the rooftop too although the resort does provide a BBQ dinner service.